 In addition to seeing waning loyalty in the survey feedback, many employees in these industries also note they are less willing to recommend their company to others as a great place to work.

 “Employees are at the point where they can reflect on their company’s response to COVID-19 and are judging those actions in hindsight.
 The worst of the pandemic may be behind us.
 But the actions taken by employers have left some employees questioning their loyalty and also their career choice.”
 Doug Claffey, Energage Founder & Chief Strategy Officer

 “Organizations should resist the urge to overanalyze declines in employee engagement and instead focus on improvement going forward,” said Claffey.
-There are plenty of challenges and opportunities ahead that will impact future engagement, including how to run a hybrid workforce, keep employees safe, and balance new work/life flexibility issues.”
+Many challenges and opportunities will impact future engagement, including how to run a hybrid workforce, keep employees safe, and balance new work/life flexibility issues.”

-- Prioritize your employee retention plan and make sure you’ve got support from senior leadership.
+- Prioritize your employee retention best practices and make sure you’ve got support from senior leadership.